hdShang/arxiv-daily/docs/cs-CL/2025-08-23/papers/250816867v1-qfrcola-a-quebec-french-corpus-of-linguistic-acceptability-judgments.md

 ---
 layout: default
-title: QFrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments
+title: "QFrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments"
 ---

 # QFrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments